 Building volume takes a concerted effort.
 Even if you have managed to secure a partnership with one of the leading distributors in your export market, it can be a painfully slow process.
 The reasons for this can include:

 Slow sales are a major problem that should be addressed in the very early stages of business with your distribution partner.
-If your product doesn’t move, it sits in their warehouse gathering dust and expiring.
+If your product doesn’t move, it sits in their warehouse gathering dust and running out of shelf life.
 A large quantity of expired stock is not a great incentive for your distributor to reorder.

 For best results, it’s crucial that exporters play an active role in supporting sales, from training, to the product launch, to on going assistance.
 In my experience, this show of commitment will do much to earn the goodwill of your distribution partner and this usually has a direct impact on performance.

 Below are three simple strategies I have found effective in launching new food service products into Asia: